takbal/Jtb/README.md

 # INSTALL

+The 'mkj' tool is a command line utility to help with creating new projects, images, releases, and more.

-'mkj' assumes that your projects are located in the following directory format:
+It assumes the following directory layout for your projects:

 ```
-workspace/             # name is not important
+workspace/             # name is not important (if different, update ju.sh)
     Jtb/               # repo of this project
     Project1/          # your projects come here
     Project2/